 How often can I apply for a grant to the Charles D. Berry Foundation?

-Organizations can submit one grant application per calendar year.
+Organizations can submit one grant application in a 12 month period.
 A Final Report must be submitted for an active grant within one month following the completion of the program/project before you can submit a new application.

 If I start an online application, can I return to it later?